Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 Figure 4 Healthy backend server

-On the Listeners tab page, modify the target listener, select the backend server group for which TCP health check has been configured, or add a backend server group and select TCP as the health check protocol.
+On the Listeners tab, modify the target listener, select the backend server group for which TCP health check has been configured, or add a backend server group and select TCP as the health check protocol.
 After you complete the configuration, wait for a while and check the health check result.

 Checking the Firewall on the Backend Server

-If the firewall or other security software is enabled for the backend server, the software may block the IP addresses from the subnet where the load balancer works.
+If the firewall or other security software is enabled for the backend server, the software may block the IP addresses from the backend subnet where the load balancer works.

 Configure inbound firewall rules to allow traffic from the backend subnet where the load balancer works to backend servers.